 From Central Park, head towards the South end of the park and you’ll find MoMA just a few blocks down.

-MoMA is the mother of all modern and contemporary art museums, and it’s a must-visit.
+MoMA is the mother of all modern and contemporary art museums, and it’s a must-visit for all modern art fans.
 MoMA houses some of the most recognized artworks of our lifetime, including The Starry Night by Van Gogh, The Dance by Henri Matisse, Water Lillies by Monet, The Persistence of Memory by Dali, Campbell Soup by Andy Warhol as well as works by Picasso, Roy Lichtenstein, and Jackson Pollock.

 MoMA is open every day